Include your pets in your family's preparedness plans

 -- Learn first aid.
 Pet-supply stores sell ready-made first-aid kits, or you can put your own together fairly easily with the help of any pet-related first-aid book or website.
 Keep a first-aid book with your supplies.
 If you check around in your community, you should be able to find a pet first-aid class to take that will give you the basic knowledge you need.

 -- Be prepared to help.
 You may be lucky enough to survive a disaster nearly untouched, but others in your community won't be so fortunate.
 Check out groups that train volunteers for disaster response, and consider going through the training.
 Disaster-relief workers do everything from distributing food to stranded animals to helping reunite pets with their families, and helping find new homes for those animals who need them.
 Volunteering in a pinch is not only a good thing to do, it's also the right thing for anyone who cares about animals and people.

 recover pet bird

-Q: A couple years ago, our cockatiel flew out the front door, and we never were able to get her back.
-We saw her for a couple of weeks in the neighborhood and then she was gone.
+Q: A couple years ago, our cockatiel flew out the front door, and we were never able to get her back.
+We saw her for a couple of weeks in the neighborhood, and then she was gone.
 Can you suggest how we can protect against losing another? -- via Facebook

 A: It can indeed be difficult to catch a bird on the wing, which is why the best strategies for preventing a pet bird from being lost forever are preventive.
 Have your bird microchipped.
 Keep his wings clipped to prevent him from flying away, and make sure everyone in the family knows to keep doors and unscreened windows closed.